Helen Benson founder of Decoflora

 While at one point Decoflora had a brick and mortar store, when the web based business started growing exponentially in 2008, Decoflora decided to join the proud ranks of exclusively online retailers.

-Over the years, she tried various payment platforms to help make checkout seamless for her customers, but after years of using PayPal, she grew tired of some of its requirements.
+Over the years, she tried various payment platforms to help make checkout seamless for her customers, without any over branding from a PSP.
+The branding piece was important to Helen.

-“That was the main reason I came to Mollie: I wasn’t happy with PayPal putting their branding over every single product page in my website, which is what they wanted to do,” Benson says.
-“So I like the fact that Mollie runs in the background, it’s subtle, my customers don’t really know who my payment provider is, it gets the job done and it offers me lots of different payment options.”
+“That was the main reason I came to Mollie.
+I like the fact that Mollie runs in the background, it’s subtle, my customers don’t really know who my payment provider is, it gets the job done and it offers me lots of different payment options.”

 With Mollie, she’s able to offer all standard card payments as well as PayPal, ApplePay, and she’s considering adding Klarna.
 She takes great comfort in the fact that Mollie provides her a single point of human contact who helped her get set up and answer all her queries—a person she knows she can return to when the time comes to add more options or change her setup.